 Having a sustainable approach to food could help you save money, live healthier and help the environment in the long run.
-It doesn’t have to be complicated – often a small change in your routine is enough to make a difference.
+It doesn’t have to be complicated – a small change in your routine can be enough to make a difference.
 From how you shop to what you eat, here are some sustainable, money saving food tips to get you started.

 Tips for saving money on food